 Posted on December 7, 2018 by Jenn Zatopek

 However, the truth is that something happened on Monday that I feel compelled to share with you.
-It’s my truth at its most raw and messy.

 This is the way of the modern world, isn’t it?
 We have computers to help us learn, but in so many ways, this form of training is deeply unsettling for those of us who are social creatures, who rely on talking things out with others to process information, which is absolutely normal for many people.

 *Safe people are folks who do not yell, criticize, judge, or evaluate you negatively on an ongoing basis.
-They are people who allow you the freedom to be your whole self and cherish you for who you are, not for what you do.
+They are people who allow you the freedom to be your whole self and cherish you for who you are, not just for what you do.
 They forgive easily and they love easily.
 And they are out there, and with time and patience, you will find them.